dreamibor/hik/README.md

 |        Linked Lists        |   5  |    0   |   0  |   5   |         8%        |
 | Recursion and Backtracking |   1  |    3   |   0  |   4   |         5%        |
 |        Miscellaneous       |   1  |    3   |   0  |   4   |        ...        |

+### Path
+1. Read and understand the problem.
+2. Consider edge cases in the problem.
+3. Write brute force (dummy) code to solve the problem.
+4. Try to optimise the code based on experience.
+5. Look at other solutions and find better solutions.
+6. Learn from other solutions and take notes down.
+7. Write down solution and thinkings in simple words.